 ‘Fabricated’ is the title of a stop-motion animated short film I have made.
 It is a journey through an alien world that was once our own.
 Radically reshaped by machines, this new world gives rise to strange creatures constructed from the parts we have left behind.
 It is a story of the birth of a new world amidst the decay of the old.

-It is a project that has taken me ten years to shoot.
-The film is now being scored and properly sound-designed.
+This is a film that has taken me ten years to shoot.
+It is now being scored and sound-designed.
 This trailer is a short summary of the film:

 I am very happy to announce that the Kickstarter campaign to finish this film has been successfully funded.
 A huge thank you to everyone who pledged to this project and who helped spread the word about it.
 I could not have done it without all of your help and encouragement.